journey to the cross

-For each station, there is a page in this packet which contains the text for the event depicted by the artwork, as well as a question or two designed to help you ponder and pray about what you are seeing by entering the story in some way.
-Please feel free to take as long as you like at each station.
-We ask that you would maintain a spirit of quiet as you do so.
-If something comes up as you go along for which you would like prayer, there will be someone in Tim’s office (“Pastor’s Office,” Second Floor) ready to pray for you.
+For each station, there is a text for the event depicted by the artwork, as well as a question or two designed to help you ponder and pray about what you are seeing by entering the story in some way.

-Let us walk prayerfully into these moments of meditation, watching and waiting with Jesus through the darkness of his suffering and death so that together we can share in the joy of his resurrection.
+In these pandemic filled days, let us enter prayerfully into these moments of meditation, watching and waiting with Jesus through the darkness of his suffering and death so that we can anticipate the hope and the joy of his resurrection.
 May the Spirit be your comfort and your guide.

 Almighty God, whose most dear Son went not up to joy but first he suffered pain, and entered not into glory before he was crucified: Mercifully grant that we, walking in the way of the cross, may find it none other than the way of life and peace; through Jesus Christ our Lord.
 Amen.

 As they approached Jerusalem and came to Bethpage and Bethany at the Mount of Olives, Jesus sent two of his disciples, 2 saying to them, “Go to the village ahead of you, and just as you enter it, you will find a colt tied there, which no one has ever ridden.
 Untie it and bring it here.
 3 If anyone asks you, ‘Why are you doing this?’ say, ‘The Lord needs it and will send it back here shortly.’”